How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 Expert Hint: This section comes at the top of your resume, but it’s best to write it last.
 It should work like a trailer for the rest of your food service resume.
 To make a good trailer, first have the rest of the contents ready and choose the best bits.

-3. Create Server Job Descriptions That Stand Out
+3. Create Server Job Description That Stands Out

 - Read the job ad carefully.